Image Description Elements

 Note

-Currently this is only effective for the appx container image type.
+Currently, this is only effective for the appx container image type.

 - installboot=”failsafe-install|harddisk|install”: